 The selection of these particular images not only reflect a personal journey to and memory of the sites, but also a larger commitment to the Empire’s power over land and religion.
 Further still, the idealised images of lush landscapes with their edenesque sensibility belie the challenges of climate and illness that many a colonial succumbed to, including, ironically, both collector Bishop Jermyn and creator Joseph Lawton.
 We also do not see in this collection Lawton’s iconic archaeological images, perhaps an indication of this collector’s preference for natural landscapes and living institutions rather than impressions of ‘perpetual antiquity’ often associated with the imaging of Victorian-era Ceylon.

-Fortuitously and finally in the public domain, the Jermyn Folio materials can offer and realise their own deserved and unfolding narrative.
+Fortuitously and finally in the public domain, the Jermyn Folio materials can offer and realise their own deserved and unfolding narrative, to further extend the veins of influences revealed in the collection through, inter alia, the people, ideas and objects that have already been discovered and still await discovery.

 Bautze, Joachim K. ‘The Photographic Studios in Landscapes of Sri Lanka – Early Photography in Ceylon / Die Foto-Ateliers in Landscapes of Sri Lanka – Frühe Fotografie in Ceylon.’
 Landscapes of Sri Lanka.
 Early Photography in Ceylon / Frühe Fotografie in Ceylon.
 For the / Für Das Museum Für Asiatische Kunst and the / Und Die Gesellschaft Für Indo-Asiatische Kunst Berlin e.V.
 Berlin: Museum Für Asiatische Kunst, Staatliche Museen Zu Berlin.